The Samaritan: Reception

+Roger Ebert gave it three stars out of four saying "One difference between film noir and more straightforward crime pictures is that noir is more open to human flaws and likes to embed them in twisty plot lines.
+"The Samaritan" isn't a great noir, but it's true to the tradition and gives Samuel L. Jackson one of his best recent roles."

+The Hollywood Reporter similarly praised the film saying "A rock solid Samuel L. Jackson adeptly anchors the twists and turns of this noir crime thriller."

-On Rotten Tomatoes, the film has an approval rating of 26% based on 35 reviews, with an average rating of 4.3/10.
+Despite these top critic reviews, on Rotten Tomatoes, the film has an approval rating of 26% based on 35 reviews, with an average rating of 4.3/10.
 The site's consensus reads, "The Samaritan is a ludicrous neo-noir starring a seemingly bored Samuel L. Jackson."
 On Metacritic, the film has a weighted average score of 37 out of 100, based on 15 critics, indicating "generally unfavorable reviews".